breakfast29tea-design/AI4SD_Coursework/Part_A_Tech.md

 Glaciers are primarily located in polar and high-latitude regions, far away from most global population.
 However, the retreat of glacier calving fronts has direct and indirect impacts on global sea-level rise and climate systems, for example, the abnormal weather pattern.
 * Definition: glacier calving refers to the process where large chunks of ice break off from the terminus of a glacier into the ocean.
 This phenomenon is a major contributor to glacier mass loss.
 * Mechanism works as a feedback loop: ocean warming -> ice melt -> calving front retreat -> lower resistance -> faster flow rate -> more ice loss at front -> further retreat of calving front
-* All processes in the loop cause sea-level rising.
+* All processes in the loop, starting with global warming and ending with sea-level rise, form a feedback loop that makes **glacier calving front a key indicator of climate change**.

 Reference:
 - https://www.worldwildlife.org/resources/explainers/why-are-glaciers-and-sea-ice-melting/